mgattozzi/mgattozzi/posts/rust-wasm.md

 they can (there are arguments not too, i.e. large code bases like Linux) as the default, what we can do is convince a whole new generation of programmers to use Rust.
 Lots of people are learning to code right now, especially for the first time, and many of them are learning JS as their first language.
-Undoubtably as the years go on and wasm becomes more of a thing, because it will be, they will come into contact with it and try it out or have to learn it.
+Undoubtedly as the years go on and wasm becomes more of a thing, because it will be, they will come into contact with it and try it out or have to learn it.
 We want to position Rust for that critical confluence of events that will occur which is: